Provider Executive Group

 Dr. Kellogg performs direct patient care, consultative services as a vulvovaginal and pelvic pain specialist, researcher, educator, sexual dysfunction clinician and therapist.
 She is a Fellow of the International Society for the Study of Women’s Sexual Health and serves on the executive Board of the National Vulvodynia Association.

-Dr. Kellogg is a professor of OB/GYN at Drexel University College of Medicine, a professor of Human Sexuality at Widener University, an associate professor at Rutgers University Robert Wood Johnson School of Medicine, and clinical associate faculty at the University of Pennsylvania and Thomas Jefferson University in Philadelphia.
-She is the Chair of the Global Development Committee and serves on the Board of Directors for the International Society for the Study of Women’s Sexual Health.
+Dr. Kellogg is a professor of OB/GYN at Drexel University College of Medicine, a professor of Human Sexuality at Widener University, and clinical associate faculty at the University of Pennsylvania and Thomas Jefferson University in Philadelphia.
+She is the Chair of the Fellowship Committee and serves on the Board of Directors for the International Society for the Study of Women’s Sexual Health.

 Dr Kellogg is a certified sexuality counselor and therapist.
 She has authored and coauthored several books, chapters and peer-reviewed articles in the field of sexual medicine, and has been featured in The New York Times and on the Today Show, 20/20, CNN, and the Discovery Channel.